toledosystems/OpenAIChat/readme.md

 1. Add your [API key](https://beta.openai.com/account/api-keys) to the operating system environment with name "OPENAI_API_KEY"

-   WARNING: If this is not done correctly there will be no responses in the chat window
+   WARNING: If this is not done correctly there will be no responses in the chat window or the application will not start
    Example: add the below line into the user ~/.bashrc with a text editor:

    ```bash